 You may also have the opportunity to undertake a range of optional interesting fieldtrips.
-Previously trips have been to the Old Operating Theatre Museum at Guy’s Hospital, listed by Time Out as one of the top 101 things to do in London.
 You’ll have the opportunity to make use of our extensive simulation facilities – from basic life support manikins to high tech simulation dummies, which emulate patient responses and test resuscitation skills.
 You will also have the opportunity to use equipment found in the real world of practice, such as medical devices to assist with all elements of care, particularly medication administrations.
 Please note that fieldtrips are not guaranteed, subject to availability and additional costs apply.

 Gaining experience using simulation across a range of care settings is aimed at building your confidence and knowledge about how to act in these situations.
 You can practise and develop your clinical and interpersonal skills in a safe but realistic environment.
 We also use actors to enhance these experiences in scenarios which include breaking bad news, demonstrating emotional resilience, conflict, aggression, teaching and child protection conferences.